Leinster Senior League Senior Division

 The Leinster Senior League Senior Division is the top division of the Leinster Senior League.
 Also referred to as Senior Sunday the division is organised by the Leinster Football Association.
 Together with the Munster Senior League Senior Premier Division, it forms the third level of the Republic of Ireland football league system.
-Formed in 1896, it is the oldest association football league in what is now the Republic of Ireland.
-Shelbourne have won the most titles.
-However, in more recent seasons Crumlin United, Cherry Orchard, Wayside Celtic and Bangor Celtic have been the divisions strongest teams.
-In 2014–15 Bluebell United were Leinster Senior League champions, 27 years after winning their previous title.
+Established in 1896, it is the oldest association football league in the Republic of Ireland.

-Clubs from this division play in the Leinster Senior Cup, the FAI Cup and the FAI Intermediate Cup.
+Clubs from this division play in the Leinster Senior Cup and the FAI Intermediate Cup, through which they can qualify for the FAI Cup.
 In recent seasons the winners of the Senior Division have also been invited to play in the League of Ireland Cup.
+Shelbourne have won the most titles.

 From 1896–97 until 1964–65, the league was the de facto second-level league in what is now the Republic of Ireland.
 Initially the Irish Football League was the top level.
 Then for one season, 1920–21, the Leinster Senior League was briefly the top-level league.
 However, this status was short-lived and ended with the establishment of the League of Ireland in 1921–22.
 The Leinster Senior League remained a second-level league until 1964–65, when it was effectively replaced by the League of Ireland B Division.
 With the establishment of the A Championship in 2008, it became a fourth-level league.
 However, since the demise of the A Championship in 2011, it has reverted to third-level status.